 Section 4.
 Score Cancellation and Disciplinary Measures

 - Test Taker Reporting Violations or Suspicious Behavior.
-You may confidentially report any suspected violation of the PSAT/NMSQT Terms and Conditions, or any suspicion concerning the security of an PSAT/NMSQT test administration, by immediately reporting this information to College Board by emailing us at [email protected] or online at forms.collegeboard.org/reportcheating.
+You may confidentially report any suspected violation of the PSAT 10 Terms and Conditions, or any suspicion concerning the security of a PSAT 10 test administration, by immediately reporting this information to College Board online at forms.collegeboard.org/reportcheating or by emailing us at [email protected].